Sterilization for Women at a Glance

 When you get local or regional anesthesia, you may feel brief discomfort.
 The pain is relieved with medications and, sometimes, sedatives.
 Most likely, you will feel little or no discomfort during the procedure.

 The discomfort you feel after the procedure depends on your general health, the type of procedure, and how well you deal with pain.
 You may feel tired and have slight pain in your abdomen.
 You may occasionally feel dizzy, nauseous, bloated, or gassy, or have shoulder pain or abdominal cramping.
-Women who use Essure may have vaginal discharge, like a light menstrual period.
+People who use Essure may have vaginal discharge that's clear or like a light menstrual period.
 Most symptoms will last 1–3 days.